 For some people with severe allergies, exposure to their allergen can result in a life-threatening reaction called anaphylaxis.
 Anaphylaxis is a severe allergic reaction to venom, food, or medication.
 Most cases are caused by a bee sting or eating foods that are known to cause allergies, such as peanuts or tree nuts.

 Anaphylaxis causes a series of symptoms, including a rash, low pulse, and shock, which is known as anaphylactic shock.
 This can be fatal if it isn’t treated immediately.

-Once you’ve been diagnosed with anaphylaxis, your doctor will likely recommend that you carry a medication called epinephrine with you at all time.
-Epinephrine can stop future reactions from becoming life threatening.
+Once you’ve been diagnosed, your healthcare provider will likely recommend that you carry a medication called epinephrine with you at all times.
+This medication can stop future reactions from becoming life-threatening.

-The symptoms of anaphylaxis occur immediately after coming in contact with the allergen.
+Symptoms usually occur immediately after you come into contact with the allergen.
+These can include: